RiversideLabs/landmark/README.md

 When you deploy your LandmarkJS app to production, be sure to set your `ENV` environment variable to `production`.

+You can do this by setting `NODE_ENV=production` in your `.env` file, which gets handled by [dotenv](http://https://github.com/scottmotte/dotenv).

-This enables certain features, including template caching, simpler error reporting and html minification, that are important in production but annoying in development.
+Setting your environment enables certain features, including template caching, simpler error reporting and html minification, that are important in production but annoying in development.

 ### Linking Landmark for Development and Testing